 A tranquil Japanese woodland and one of Bach's most gorgeous melodies.
-What more could you want?

 A few years ago, Japanese telecommunication company Docomo created one of the most beautiful adverts we’ve ever seen.

-Their creation featured hundreds of different sized pieces of wood, each sounding an individual note.
-A wooden ball then cascades down the structure, with every note of a Bach masterpiece resonating.
-Cue spine-tingling beauty.
+Their creation featured hundreds of different-sized pieces of wood, each sounding an individual note when struck.
+A wooden ball then cascades down the structure, hitting every resonant note of a Bach masterpiece.

-The instrument plays ‘Jesu, Joy of Man’s Desiring’, the final movement to JS Bach’s famous cantata ‘Herz und Mund und Tat und Leben’.
+The instrument plays ‘Jesu, Joy of Man’s Desiring’, the final movement to Bach’s famous cantata ‘Herz und Mund und Tat und Leben’.